 Is Radon A Problem in Your Home?

 Testing your home is the only way to know.
-Every home has at least some levels of radon gas and 1 in 3 homes in Utah have levels considered unhealthy by the EPA.
+Every home has at least some levels of radon gas and 1 in 3 homes in Utah have levels considered unhealthy by the EPA and need radon mitigation.
 Radon enters a home through foundation cracks and cold joints, openings around plumbing pipes, and crawlspaces.
 Because radon comes from the ground, lower levels of the house will often have the highest concentrations, however radon is not only found in the basement.
 Radon is pulled throughout the whole house due to the natural rise of air in the home, often referred to as the “stack effect.”
 Winter months and cold weather create the strongest stack effect and therefore the highest radon levels in all parts of the home.

 What is Radon?